inclusivenaming/org/ws-language/recommendation-drafts/STONITH-and-STOMITH.md

 ## Rationale for Replacement
 STONITH and STOMITH use violent terminology.
 Since there are suitable alternatives that do not use violent language, the INI recommends replacing STONITH and STOMITH wherever possible.

+## Notes and Ideas from Discussion

+(To be deleted when recommendation is finalized.)

+Possible verbs:

+* Prune
+* Bounce
+* Deadhead
+* Alternative acronyms for STONITH/STOMITH
+* TDTON / TDTOM (Take Down The Other Node/Machine)
+* ETON / ETOM (Erase the Other Node/Machine)

+(Possibly could use "deactivate" or "disable" in place of "erase"?
+Google [recommends](https://developers.google.com/style/word-list#letter-s) using "fence failed nodes," which seems inadequate.)